damianhakert/damianhakert.github.io/source/posts/2016-04-20-ssg-overview-gitlab-pages.html.md

 came forward the [Web Content Management Systems (WCMS)][wcms], allowing us to create and maintain databases connected to the internet.
 Websites with such server-side processing, which provide high-level interactivity with the user, are commonly referred as [web applications][web-apps].
-Some notable examples are [WordPress], [Joomla!], [Drupal], [Magento], [Ghost] and [many others][cms-list].
+Some notable examples are [WordPress], [Joomla!], [Drupal], [Magento], [Ghost], and [many others][cms-list].

-Besides connecting your websites with databases, the dynamic web is an important asset to work with [template systems][template-sys].
+Besides connecting websites with databases, the dynamic web is an important asset to work with [template systems][template-sys].
 By using them, developers write fast, update websites faster, and reduce mistakes (provoked by repetition).

 Unfortunately, with the growing popularity of server-side based websites, came together their [vulnerabilities][common-vulnerabilities].
-[Security issues] are common among them and there are a lot of [measures][security-web-apps] you need to take to prevent attacks of uncountable natures.
+[Security issues] are common among them, and there are a lot of [measures][security-web-apps] we need to take to prevent attacks of uncountable natures.
-You need to protect your users, your site and your server.
+We need to protect our users, our site, and our server.
 Everything in between is subjected to hackers attacks.

 An intelligent counter-measure for avoiding those security threads and, at the same time, maintaining the benefits of templating systems, was the creation of **Static Site Generators (SSGs)**.
-With them, you write dynamically and publish statically.
+With them, we write dynamically and publish statically.

 SSGs came out on the early 2000's, with [Blosxom] in 2003, and [WebGen] in 2004.
 In 2008, [Tom Preston-Werner][tom-pw] released [Jekyll], by far the [most popular SSG][ssgs-list] up to now.